lime728/MIRAGE/README.md

 | GPT-4o           | 47.01       | **78.69** | **35.92** | **76.80** | **51.29** | 57.94       |
 | Qwen-2-7B        | **51.81**   | 75.78     | 18.66     | 74.92     | 50.57     | 54.35       |
 | GLM-4-9B         | 31.89       | 53.85     | 20.07     | 71.60     | 48.13     | 45.11       |

+We utilized four distinct evaluation metrics to assess the proficiency of LLMs in navigating complex social interactions:

 - **Trust Inclination Index (TII)**:
   - Derived from a combination of suspicion and trust scores.
   - Scores are collected from other characters' Suspicion Module and Trust Module outputs after each Open Conversation Phase.